/ BLOG

 10. Review your inventory

-Conduct frequent inventory counts to ensure you are only holding as much stock required to run your business efficiently.
-Excess stock can tie up cash and increase storage and insurance costs.
+Conduct frequent counts of your stock to ensure you are only holding as much as required to run your business efficiently.
+If your inventory is overflowing, this excess stock can tie up money and increase storage and insurance costs.

 11. Budget your spending